ms/buildtogether.tech/src/automation.md

 > ### Never break the build
 >
 > Once you have a build system in place, never commit anything to version control
-> that breaks the <span i="version control!and build manager; build manager!and
+> that breaks the [% i "version control!and build manager" "build manager!and
-> version control">build</span>.
+> version control" %]build[% /i %].
 This is one of the golden rules of working in a
 > team: if your code won't compile, or doesn't pass whatever automated tests you
 > have, then putting it into the repository means putting every other person on
 > your team into exactly the same broken state you're in.
 When you're working on